informalsystems/hermes/docs/architecture/architecture.md

 > Note: While the name of the directory is `modules`, the name of the crate is `ibc`.

-This crate contains the main data structures and on-chain logic of the IBC protocol.
-These are the fundamental pieces that make up the IBC protocol.
+This crate contains the main data structures and on-chain logic of the IBC protocol; the fundamental pieces.
 There is the conceptual notion of 'handlers', which are pieces of code that each handle a particular type of message.
 The most notable handlers are the [client][ibc-client], [connection][ibc-connection], and [channel][ibc-channel] handlers.

 > Note: The naming of directories in the `ibc` crate follow a slightly different convention compared to the other crates in `ibc-rs`.
 This is because this crate implements the [ICS standards][ics-standards].
 Modules in the `ibc` crate that implement a piece of the ICS standard are prefixed with the standard's designation.
 For example, the `modules/src/ics02_client` implements [ICS 02][ics02], which specifies the Client abstraction.
 These prefixes may be removed in the future.